AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |        3,761,550 |          16,040,522 |

 ### RoundTripSmallMsgAsyncCB
 The client makes an async call with a small message containing two fields.
-For each received call, the server echos back the same message to the client, where a callback is invoked.
+For each received call, the service echos back the same message to the client, where a callback is invoked.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|